 - Invest in good hosting.
 You can optimize everything else on your site for speed, but if you pinch pennies on web hosting, your site still won’t be very fast.
-WordPress hosts that I recommend are WP Engine, Flywheel; and for sites with massive traffic, Pagely.
+WordPress hosts that I recommend are WP Engine, Flywheel, and Kinsta.

 - Optimize your images.
 For many sites, images can take up a lot of page weight.
 WordPress version 4.4 and above now supports responsive images by default, so that’s good for mobile devices.
 You can use a tools like Kraken.io or WP Smush to optimize images.
 Be sure to use the right size images for your needs.
 Be careful when uploading photos directly from your phone, as these are incredibly large files.

 - Use caching.
 Caching is where the server takes a “snapshot” of your page files, and serves those from a specific folder, instead of grabbing them fresh each time the page loads.
 Some hosting companies have caching built into their hosting packages, some don’t.
 If you need a caching plugin, W3 Total Cache, WP Super Cache, and WP Rocket are all solid choices.

 - Use GZIP.
 Most hosting companies use this.
 If in doubt, ask to make sure.

 - Minify files.
 When you minify files, this means you take all the white space out of the files.
 This saves a little bit of page weight.
 The caching plugins mentioned up above can do this for you.

 - Use a CDN.
 A Content Delivery Network allows web browsers to download files in parallel, instead of waiting for the previous file to finish downloading.
 This reason this is possible is CDNs are outside servers, different from the one that holds your website, with redundant data centers.
 (On a side note: when HTTP/2 becomes fully supported in browsers and hosts everywhere, this will be somewhat less of an issue.

 The Bottom Line